 - Neural tube defects are the congenital malformation most strongly associated with maternal valproate use.
 The risk of spina bifida following in utero valproate exposure is generally estimated as 1-2%, compared to an estimated general population risk for spina bifida of about 0.06 to 0.07% (6 to 7 in 10,000 births).

-- To prevent major seizures, women with epilepsy should not discontinue Stavzor abruptly, as this can precipitate status epilepticus with resulting maternal and fetal hypoxia and threat to life.
+- To prevent major seizures, women with epilepsy should not discontinue valproate abruptly, as this can precipitate status epilepticus with resulting maternal and fetal hypoxia and threat to life.
 Even minor seizures may pose some hazard to the developing embryo or fetus.
 However, discontinuation of the drug may be considered prior to and during pregnancy in individual cases if the seizure disorder severity and frequency do not pose a serious threat to the patient.

 - Available prenatal diagnostic testing to detect neural tube and other defects should be offered to pregnant women using valproate.

 - Evidence suggests that folic acid supplementation prior to conception and during the first trimester of pregnancy decreases the risk for congenital neural tube defects in the general population.
-It is not known whether the risk of neural tube defects in the offspring of women receiving valproate is reduced by folic acid supplementation.
+It is not known whether the risk of neural tube defects or decreased IQ in the offspring of women receiving valproate is reduced by folic acid supplementation.
 Dietary folic acid supplementation both prior to conception and during pregnancy should be routinely recommended for patients using valproate.

 - Patients taking valproate may develop clotting abnormalities [see WARNINGS AND PRECAUTIONS].
 A patient who had low fibrinogen when taking multiple anticonvulsants including valproate gave birth to an infant with afibrinogenemia who subsequently died of hemorrhage.
 If valproate is used in pregnancy, the clotting parameters should be monitored carefully.